trejder/yii-calendar/README.md

 Version 1.0:

+- some very minor changes to CSS styles,
+- added fade / dim / opacity effect, when updating calendar via AJAX,
+- made `isMondayFirst` default to `TRUE` (as in most modern calendars).

+Version 1.0:

 - initial version with changes (toward original extension) mentioned above and below.

 If you'd like to see changelog for the original extension, follow [this link](http://www.yiiframework.com/extension/ecalendarview/#hh5).